-&lt;sup>56 Globe and Mail (August 25, 2008), "Curios tales emerge about site of lakeside 2010 G8 summit."
+61 Globe and Mail (August 25, 2008), "Curios tales emerge about site of lakeside 2010 G8 summit."

-&lt;sup>57 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
+62 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
 The town has two years to get ready."

-opportunity for Canada to advance its values and interests on the world stage," Prime Minister Harper concluded.
-58 (June 19, 2008, Prime Minister of Canada)
+regional economy.
+Prime Minister Stephen Harper added that the international media attending the summit would introduce millions of potential tourists to the many attractions of Ontario cottage country.
+"The 2010 G8 Summit will provide short and long-term economic benefits for the region and the province, and it will be an exceptional opportunity for Canada to advance its values and interests on the world stage," Prime Minister Harper concluded.
+(June 19, 2008, Prime Minister of Canada)